 Breast-fed babies have lower rates of chest, gut and ear infections, probably due to oligosaccharides in the milk which boost immunity.
 Breast-feeding adds 3 to 5 points to intelligence (IQ) and this persists for at least 15 years.
 As adults they have lower rates of allergies, inflammatory bowel disease, lymphomas, asthma and juvenile onset diabetes.
 They are also less prone to obesity.
 Bottle fed babies are more sickly and visit a GP 20 times more frequently than breast-fed babies in the first year of life in some studies.
 Mothers who breast-feed have lower rates of ovarian and breast cancer and children who have been breast-fed for 6 months have a lower risk of leukaemia and lymphoma.

 However breast-feeding is not easy.
 It’s better for baby but worse for mum.
 The biggest problem for mums who want to breast feed is that it can take weeks for breast feeding to become fully established.
+Sometimes lack of professional support adds to this problem.
+However the charity La Leche League may be able to help as might local branches of the National childbirth Trust (NCT).
 It’s best to avoid using bottle feeds during this time as it interferes with the breast feeding and baby may even not want the breast.
 The key here is patience.